alechowski/Snake-game/README.md

 ## Room for Improvement
+In the near future, I plan to:
+- Simplify the code
+- Implement different difficulty levels
- - In the near future, I plan to simplify the code and potentially work on improving the graphical aspects.
+- Potentially work on improving the graphical aspects

 ---
 <p align="center" width="100%">